 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-Most people are already familiar with their FICO Score, but they may not realize that there are many credit scoring systems out there.
-Two of these reign supreme: FICO and VantageScore.
-We’ll explore why these two scoring systems are the most popular and take a deeper look at the similarities and differences between them.
+Most people are already familiar with their FICO Score, but there are more credit scoring systems out there.
+Two reign supreme: FICO and VantageScore.
+They have many similarities and differences, and financial institutions vary on which one they use.

 There are two primary credit scoring systems: FICO and VantageScore.
-Other scoring systems exist — like those for car insurance and home insurance — but they don’t have much of a day-to-day effect on the lives of the average consumer.
+Other scoring systems exist — like those for car insurance and home insurance — but they don’t have much of a day-to-day effect on average consumers.

 The FICO Score was created by a company formerly known as Fair, Isaac and Company, while the VantageScore was developed by the three major credit bureaus (Experian, TransUnion and Equifax).